Program Details

 Program Leader

 Peter Hilger is an Architect by training, a builder by passion, and a teacher at heart.
 Mr. Hilger is a Morse Distinguished Teacher and Faculty Director in the Construction Management program, and has developed and led this study abroad opportunity since 2013.
-He mentors and engages students in all disciplines to experience a solid cultural experience, and most especially on his notorious morning walks around town.
+He mentors and engages students across all disciplines to gain a solid cultural experience, especially on his notorious morning walks around town.

-Frances Fernandez, is the Faculty Director in the Health Services Management (HSM) program.
-Born and raised in Puerto Rico, Frances brings a multi-cultural perspective and professional experience from her over 30 year career in healthcare.
+Frances Fernandez, is the Faculty Director in the Healthcare Management (HSM) program.
+Born and raised in Puerto Rico, Frances brings a multi-cultural perspective and professional experience from her over 30-year career in healthcare.
 Frances lived in Miami, Florida for over 20 years, where she served in executive leadership positions in HIV/AIDS services, home health, and outpatient services, as well as research and education for veterans.
-After moving to Minnesota over 8 years ago, Frances served as executive director in long term care as well as pediatric home health organizations before joining the University of Minnesota.
+After moving to Minnesota over 8 years ago, Frances served as executive director at long-term care and at pediatric home health organizations before joining the University of Minnesota.
 As faculty director for the HSM program at CCAPS, she supports a people-centered cultural approach for improving diversity, equity, inclusion, and belonging to effect change and create a positive impact in the communities served.
 She is also an advocate for mental health awareness and education, particularly for youth.
-Frances has served on several boards focusing on health care delivery and funding, including quality initiatives for improved access and delivery of health care, in particular for the HIV/AIDS population.
+Frances has served on several boards focused on health care delivery and funding, including quality initiatives to improve access and delivery of health care, particularly for the HIV/AIDS population..
 Being particularly interested in minority empowerment, she works fearlessly to "bring care back to healthcare".
 Frances holds a Bachelor's of Arts degree in Business Administration from Interamerican University of Puerto Rico and a Master's degree in Health Services Administration from Florida International University.

 Excursions